Drawing

 The Corner options The Corner options in the Stroke Properties panel. let you select how the stroke looks at corners.
 You can make it sharp, rounded or clipped.

-Star with higher miter limit
+Corner with miter limit 21

-Corner with higher limit value
+Corner with miter limit 20

-Corner with lower limit value
+Corner with miter limit 8

 The Align options The Align options in the Stroke Properties panel let you align a stroke to the center of the path, or outside or inside of the shape.
 Notice that the alignment options can work only with closed paths.